 It’s important to note, this shoe is still, by no means ‘pillowy’ (if you’re after a super-cushioned ride, scroll down to the Nike Invincible Run 2); it’s still got that somewhat firmer snap the Pegasus has always had.
 It’ll get you around a marathon, or a 5K with ease and will perform well mile after mile.
 The 10mm drop is good for runners who don’t want to feel the pavement beneath their feet or feel like they are running in flatforms.

-From the moment Nike launched its Vaporfly 4% running shoes in 2016, with the claim they would help runners run 4% faster, pretty much every shoe brand out there has experimented with carbon fibre plates.
+From the moment Nike launched its Vaporfly 4% running shoes in 2016, with the claim they would help runners run 4% faster, pretty much every shoe brand out there has experimented with carbon fiber plates.
 The Vaporfly Next% 2 is the third iteration of the shoe, and it’s become one of the most popular marathon running shoes on the market.

 Nike didn’t change much in the Vaporfly Next% 2.
-The shoe still contains the brand’s ZoomX foam — the lightest and most responsive midsole Nike makes, plus there’s a full-length carbon-fibre plate which helps for a faster toe-off.
-The shoe feels fast, it’s incredibly lightweight and fits true to size.
+The shoe still contains the brand’s ZoomX foam — the lightest and most responsive midsole Nike makes, plus there’s a full-length carbon-fiber plate which helps for a faster toe-off.
+The shoe feels fast, it’s incredibly lightweight, and fits true to size.

-The main tweaks Nike made between version one and two were in the upper - the Vaporweave material is gone and it’s been replaced with a breathable engineered mesh, which doesn’t bunch up.
-They’ve also added reinforcement in high wear areas to provide extra durability.
+The main tweaks Nike made between versions one and two were in the upper - the Vaporweave material is gone and it’s been replaced with a breathable engineered mesh, which doesn’t bunch up.
+They’ve also added reinforcement in high-wear areas to provide extra durability.
 They also made the shoe cheaper, which is music to our ears.

 The midsole incorporates the rocker geometry we’ve seen in Nike’s faster shoes, but with no carbon fiber plate, this is far more gentle.
 The Flyknit upper is robust, built to help you feel supported over all that bouncy foam and the molded tongue is plush and cushioned, almost like those netball trainers you wore at school.